The public warning signal is part of a multi-channel warning system

 - do not leave the area: travelling could be dangerous

 Staying indoors and following instructions in a hazardous situation is the first step to protecting yourself, and it is usually enough.
+Once inside, close the doors, windows and air vents, and shut off ventilation, if possible.
+When the danger is over, the all-clear signal will be sounded.
 Everyone should recognise the alarm signal and know what to do when you hear it.

 An emergency warning is always issued as the alarm signal goes off

-Check the source of the information and only follow official channels used by the authorities.
+Be cautious about information on social media.
+Check the source of the information and follow official channels used by the authorities.

 An alarm signal is sounded in the event of a gas leak or radiation hazard

 In the event of a gas leak, follow the instructions above, but also note the following:

 If you are already indoors and smell gas